 Status of the project

 The Coudé Train had to be integrated directly at Paranal, and therefore had a different scheduling.
 In first half of 2016, it reached the PAE milestone, and then started to be installed and commissioned in Paranal Observatory.
-The installation of the Coudé Train will be achieved by mid 2017, allowing the Observatory to welcome the instrument integration team installation in the second half of 2017.
+The installation of the Coudé Train has been achieved by mid 2017, allowing the Observatory to welcome the instrument integration team installation in the second half of 2017.

 The milestones of the project are the following.